PeterRoschke/WhisperDictation/README.md

 ## Requirements

-- SoX (automatically downloaded during installation)
+- SoX (included in pacakge for Windows and MacOS)
 - OpenAI API key
 - A working microphone set as your system default input device

 ## Installation

-1. Install the extension
+1. Install the extension using the command palette (Ctrl+Shift+P):
+   - Search for "Extensions: Install from VSIX..."
+   - Select the WhisperDictation VSIX file
 2. Set your OpenAI API key using the command palette (Ctrl+Shift+P):
    - Search for "Whisper Dictation: Update OpenAI API Key"
    - Enter your API key when prompted
+   - Note: if you did not set a key or your key expired, the extension will prompt you for the key.
 3. Ensure your desired microphone is set as the system default input device

 ## Usage